Capsule Wardrobe Your Way to Calm

 5. You Will Learn and Hone Your Personal Style

 Before you really begin you can take a step back and look at the 8-10 items that are your “go to” pieces.
 Which ones are already in regular circulation?
 You will probably notice a theme.
 Are they floral prints?
 Simple?
 Black and white?
 Whatever.
-We tend to gravitate to what we like so even though you may own a fuschia romper if you don’t wear it there is a reason.
-As you cycle through a few capsules you will be removing items that you don’t wear and replacing them with ones that you do.
+We tend to gravitate to what we like so even though you may own a fuschia romper if you do not wear it there is a reason.
+As you cycle through a few capsules you will be removing items that you do not wear and replacing them with ones that you do.
 When you decide to shop it will be with intent and you will begin to hone your style or let it emerge.

 6. You Can Try Something Audacious